This ground turkey spaghetti recipe is lightened up with ground turkey, but homemade and so flavorful you’d never know it’s turkey!

 - Ladle sauce on top of noodles and garnish with additional chopped parsley and parmesan cheese if desired before serving over pasta.

 Of course!
-If you’re just trying to make a spaghetti meat sauce, you can substituted with ground chicken, ground beef, sausage, venison or whatever you prefer.
-You can also make the sauce vegetarian and serve over meatballs if desired.
+If you’re not set on a ground turkey pasta dinner and just want a spaghetti with meat sauce, you can substitute with ground chicken, ground beef, sausage, venison or whatever you prefer.
+You can also make the sauce vegetarian and/or serve over meatballs if desired.

 Storage, Freezing Pasta Sauce and Meal Prep